vittominacori/erc1363-payable-token/README.md

 An extension of ERC-1363 that adds a `_mintAndCall` method.

-This method allows to mint tokens to a receiver contract and then call the `onTransferReceived` callback.
+This method allows to mint new tokens to a receiver contract and then call the `onTransferReceived` callback.

 > [!NOTE]
 > `_mintAndCall` is an internal method, and you should call it from your derived contract.